LQXshane/500c1face/README.md

 * nav.php -- all webpages use this, it is the nav section of the frontend
 * protfolio.php -- all webpage use this, it is the protfolio section of the frontend
 * savePicture.php -- receive the picture from the frontend and save it in local folder
-* sendpyimg -- triggered by the frontend; receive the color code and save it to cc.txt; evoke python script; send processed picture to frontend
+* sendpyimg.php -- triggered by the frontend; receive the color code and save it to cc.txt; evoke python script; send processed picture to frontend
-* sendpyimgeye --  similar to sendpyimg, but process eyebrow instead of lips
+* sendpyimgeye.php --  similar to sendpyimg, but process eyebrow instead of lips